plone/training/mastering-plone/volto_talk_listview.rst

 Volto has multiple views for listing objects.
 Most of them list all objects in a folder or folderish type like the ``listing_view`` with title and description.
 The talk list should show also information about the dates, the locations and the speakers.
 We will create an additonal view for folderisch types.
 We stick to Plone default type Document, which is folderish.

-Create a new file  :file:`src/components/Views/TalkList.jsx`.

 Register the view in Volto and Plone
 ------------------------------------

+Create a new file :file:`src/components/Views/TalkList.jsx`.

-As a first step the file will hold a placeholder again:
+As a first step the file will hold a placeholder:

 ..  code-block:: jsx